 Phew, that’s a lot to take in when all you’re trying to do is figure out how to keep it fresh while still naturally sweating!
 If you've tried a bunch of store-bought natural deodorants, and found after some time they seem to stop working, we recommend switching up your routine!
 One way to achieve this is to make your own handmade natural deodorant, so you can figure out what works for your skin.
 Making your own DIY deodorant allows you to tweak the formulation over time, which means you can customize the recipe to suit your particular needs.

 And here at MTU, we don’t think DIY should mean compromising quality, especially when all it takes is a little knowledge and science to get a great, effective, homemade natural deodorant just the way you want it.
-That's why we've included everything you need in our DIY Natural Deodorant kits, so you can rest easy while you sweat freely!
+That's why we're striving to share all our formulation secrets with you, so you can sweat about the ingredients and NOT the recipe.

 And even if you're a DIY deodorant pro, we recommend keeping an eye on our blog for even more tips and tricks to create the most effective handmade deodorant you can, with or without one of our kits!
 Because we're just happy to hear you're DIY-ing instead of Buying!